 Steampunk fiction is still growing as a genre.
 Michael Moorcock is good place to start with traditional Steampunk fiction.
 Steampunk fiction is influenced by authors such as Charles Dickens, HG Wells, and Jules Verne.
-Personally, I thought Harry Harrison’s Stainless Steel Rat series was Steampunk, but maybe that’s just the way I saw it in my mind.
+Personally, I thought Harry Harrison’s Stainless Steel Rat series was Steampunk, but some would argue that’s its only sci-fi.

 Want to meet real live people who live and breath Steampunk?
 Go to Meetup.org and search for Steampunk events and groups in your area.

 Check out this beautiful photography by Viona Art.
 Her work is very luxe, rich and dreamy.
 She does more than Steampunk but I think this is a great example of the look of Steampunk for women.
 It’s Victorian but with a futuristic, darkly seductive twist.

 Here is another image from Robots vs Badgers.
 Again, you’ll notice the Victorian elements blended with out of this world pieces.